ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

+Image files are inserted into the content as images that you can drag around and resize.
 Non-embeddable files (like PDFs) are inserted as links.
-To test it, open the CKBox dialog again and choose any PDF file.
-A link will appear in the content.
-After you click this link, the file will be automatically downloaded.

-The CKBox feature also supports uploading images.
-Drag any image into the editor content and it will be uploaded into the CKBox cloud storage.
-The uploaded file will be then automatically inserted into the content.
-If you want to upload a non-image file type (such as a PDF or a text file) to the cloud storage, just open the CKBox dialog and use the Upload button.
+You can also upload images by dragging them into your content.
+After you drag an image into the editor, it gets uploaded into the CKBox cloud storage and inserted into the content.

 ## How CKBox enhances CKEditor 5